dapr/dotnet-sdk/examples/Workflow/README.md

 ## Projects in sample

 This sample contains a single [WorkflowConsoleApp](./WorkflowConsoleApp) .NET project.
-It utilizes the workflow authroring SDK as well as the workflow management API for starting and querying workflows instances.
+It utilizes the workflow SDK as well as the workflow management API for starting and querying workflows instances.

 The main `Program.cs` file contains the main setup of the app, including  the registration of the workflow and workflow activities.
 The workflow definition is found in the `Workflows` directory and the workflow activity definitions are found in the `Activities` directory.